On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Experiment

 \textbf{Scalability to various architectures. } \cref{tab:exp:classification_backbone} presents the results for three distinct models: PRN-18, WRN, and DeiT.
 Regardless of the architecture, SAM consistently improved robustness against natural, adversarial, and StAdv attacks compared to standard SGD.
 On PRN-18, SAM yielded impressive gains on both AA and StAdv attacks, boosting robustness by 11.9\% and 4.1\%, respectively.
 Similar trends were observed with WRN, achieving robustness improvements of 2.4\% and 4.7\% for AA and StAdv attacks.
 Notably, even for DeiT, where SGD performance was lower, SAM still offered significant gains in robustness.
 These results convincingly demonstrate the broad applicability and scalability of SAM in enhancing robustness across diverse model architectures.

-\textbf{Variants of SAM. } As shown in \cref{tab:exp:different_sam}, SAM and ESAM generally outperform standard optimizers (SGD and Adam) in terms of robustness, demonstrating the effectiveness of adaptive momentum for adversarial defense.
-Notably, ESAM achieved the highest robustness against StAdv attacks (49.6\% at $\rho=0.4$), while SAM yielded the best robustness against AA attacks (58.4\% at $\rho=0.5$).
-These results highlight the robustness of various SAMs against threats.
+\textbf{Variants of SAM. } As shown in \cref{tab:exp:different_sam}, ASAM and ESAM generally outperform standard optimizers (SGD and Adam) in terms of robustness, demonstrating the effectiveness of adaptive momentum for adversarial defense.
+Notably, ESAM achieved the highest robustness against StAdv attacks (49.6\% at $\rho=0.4$), while SAM yielded the best robustness against the AA attack (58.4\% at $\rho=0.5$).
+These results highlight the robustness of various SAMs against adversarial threats.

+\textbf{Corruption Robustness. } Unlike robustness against adversarial attacks, common corruption robustness captures a wider spectrum of realistic disturbances beyond artificially crafted perturbations, showcasing how models can handle varied and unexpected environmental changes.
+We evaluated SAM and AT on corrupted images in CIFAR-10C and calculated the average accuracy across 9 different common corruptions.
+We present these experimental results in~\cref{tab:exp:corruption_cifar10_avg}, with detailed accuracy for each corruption type available in~\cref{tab:exp:corruption_cifar10} in Appendix~\ref{app 2}.

+Unlike in adversarial attack scenarios where SAM cannot outperform AT in terms of robustness, models trained with SAM have demonstrated significantly superior robustness compared to AT.
+As shown in the table, $\ell_p$-norm-AT performs even worse than standard training (15.67\% for $\ell_\infty$-AT with $\epsilon = 8/255$, compared to 34.91\% for SGD).
+In contrast, SAM achieves similar results on corrupted images without significant performance degradation, showcasing the stability of SAM in realistic perturbation scenarios.
+Surprisingly, we found that variants of SAM can perform even better on corrupted images compared to standard training (with an accuracy increase of around 2\%), highlighting the potential of the SAM method for addressing real-world robustness issues.

+\textbf{Comparison with AWP. } Adversarial Weight Perturbation (AWP)~\cite{wu2020adversarial} is an adversarial training method designed for better adversarial robustness by introducing a double-perturbation mechanism that adversarially perturbs both inputs and weights during training.
+Specifically, AWP can be regarded as a combination of SAM and AT.
+As AWP also leverages the weight perturbation paradigm, we provide a comparison with AWP and SAM to showcase that SAM still outperforms AWP in terms of natural accuracy.

+The experimental results are shown in~\cref{tab:comparison_awp}.
+Similar to the comparison between SAM and AT, we can see that although AWP outperforms both SAM and AT in terms of adversarial robustness, the natural accuracy with SAM is still higher than AWP even though weight perturbation was incorporated in it, indicating the importance of using natural data instead of adversarial examples for training to maintain the natural accuracy.